 But first, what’s all the fuss about?
 What does Nitro PDF do for those Windows users?

-Nitro PDF allows you to create PDF forms.
+You can also use Nitro PDF to create PDF forms.
 These are a common way of conducting business.
-They allow your customers to access important forms online and fill them in conveniently.
+They allow your customers to access important forms online and fill them inconveniently.
 Nitro Pro can create fillable forms from scratch or by converting one you created in another app, say Word or Excel.
 These can be easily filled in by others digitally using a standard PDF reader and even allow you to collect electronic signatures.

 Nitro PDF allows you to convert PDFs into other file formats.
 It can convert the files one at a time or entire collections, retaining the layout and formatting.
 Microsoft Office formats are supported, as are popular CAD (Computer-Aided Design) formats.